0xgonzalo/xfactor/meme-launchpad/README.md

-# Meme Launchpad
+# xFACTOR Launchpad

-A simple launchpad for memecoin tokens on the EVM compatible chains.
+A simple launchpad for memecoin tokens on the Mantle Network.
+This is only the launchpad part hosted online.

 <!-- Added to normalize directory structure -->

 ## Features

-- Create your memecoin token
+- Create your tokens
 - Create a presale
 - Launch your token
 - Lock liquidity